 All Australian states have legal pathways access to medical cannabis through the amendment to the Narcotic Drugs Act in 2016.
-The pathways to access medical cannabis are the same across the country, medical cannabis patients can engage their GP or a medical cannabis clinic in Australia to see their eligibility for medicinal marijuana.
+The pathways to access medical cannabis are the same across the country, medical cannabis patients can engage their general practitioner (GP) or a medical cannabis clinic in Australia to see their eligibility for medicinal marijuana oil.

 There are various nuances to the laws regarding medical cannabis in different states, dictating the applications needed at a state level.

 What medical reasons could cannabis oil be used for?

 Medical cannabis can be considered as a therapy for a wide range of conditions and symptoms when other methods have been exhausted.
 Some of the main symptoms which medical cannabis has been found to have some efficacy are chronic pain, insomnia, seizures, and in the reduction of chemotherapy-induced nausea or cachexia.

 A range of mood disorders have also shown potential positive outcomes in medical cannabis trials.
 There is some evidence to showing symptoms of mood disorders could be managed with CBD oil and medical cannabis formulations.
 Some results have been mixed or showed dose-dependent outcomes, further research into how medical cannabis can best be applied in the treatment of mood and psychological disorders is needed.

 Research shows medical cannabis may have benefit in other settings such as autoimmune conditions like Multiple Sclerosis, Irritable Bowel Diseases and Rheumatoid Arthritis.